giovi321/log-triage/README.md

 The config has five main parts:

-- `defaults`: global pipeline defaults
+- `llm`: global LLM defaults plus named providers (OpenAI-compatible or vLLM-compatible)
 - `pipelines`: reusable rules for grouping and classification
 - `modules`: concrete tasks, one per software you want to analyze
 - `database`: DB connection and retention